Wedding Photographer tips for a stress free day.

 But there are a number of things that you can do prior to and during the big day to help reduce those stress levels to zero.

-Below are some tips from Steven Thomas, an experienced wedding photographer and owner of Vellum Studios, on ways to have a stress free wedding day.
+Below are some tips from my experience, as a wedding photographer and owner of Vellum Studios, on ways to have a stress free wedding day.

 1 CHOOSE EXPERIENCED VENDORS